orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
-*Translation, it is all about translation.
-Translate your problem into your current context and the possible actions you can take; make them meaningfully overlap.*
+*Translate your problem into your current context and the possible actions you can take; make them meaningfully overlap.*
 ***[], []***
 ***, 2XXX***